Divide-By-0/blog/content/posts/movies.md

 - **Aladdin Live-Action**: 9/10.
 Great family movie.

-- **The Hate You Give**: 7/10.
-I wish the character had showcased her strength better in the end, it didn't feel satisfying.
+- **The Hate You Give**: 6/10.
+I wish the character had showcased her strength and growth better in the end, it was pretty unsatisfying to see the final external outcome of the internal growth of her confidence and voice.

 - **Avengers**: 6/10.
 I guess as a kid there's some feeling of closuse you want after having seen so many Marvel movies, which is why I keep watching.
 Nothing particularly interesting about the plot or storytelling, classic superhero stories.